Initial configuration

 "calendarProviders"

-- section for specifying configurations of external calendar synchronization services;"host"
+- the section where one can configure the settings for external calendar synchronization services"host"

-- the domain where the Microsoft Exchange server is located;"path"
+- the domain of the Microsoft Exchange server"path"

-- section for specifying the impersonation account credentials on the Exchange server;"login"
+- the section where one has to specify the credentials for the impersonation account on the Exchange server"login"

-- encrypted account password.
-It is generated using the terminal;
+- the encrypted account password.
+It is generated in the terminal.

 "users"